micahstubbs/states-and-countries-maps/2d-world-map/tasks.md

 do these and use them in all future iterations:

+DONE - click ocean de-selects country
 - convert projection to Robinson
-- click ocean de-selects country
 - when state is selected, zooming out should persist selection to country

 # make iterations